mfaani/mfaani/content/posts/training/what-resources-does-apple-provide-for-teaching-ios-to-students.md

 - Are you looking for ages 10+ or 14+?
 - Do you want to learn using Playgrounds or learn using PDF + Xcode?
 - Do you want to learn SwiftUI or UIKit?
-- Do you want to learn basic programming (for loops, conditions, etc) or want to jump in straight into building apps?
+- Do you want to learn basic programming (for-loops, conditions, etc) or want to jump in straight into building apps?

 Overall Apple has two distinct series.
 'Every Can Code' & 'Develop in Swift'